Introduction to Uber’s Audience Strategy

 How does Uber decide which cities to prioritize?

 Uber evaluates factors like population density, smartphone penetration, existing transportation gaps, regulatory openness, and gig economy labor pools.
-These indicators help predict whether rider demand and driver supply can both scale, making audience focused investment likely to generate sustainable marketplace balance.
+These indicators help predict whether rider demand and driver supply can both scale, making audience-focused investment likely to generate sustainable marketplace balance.

 Does Uber target drivers and riders differently?